WeblateOrg/weblate/docs/admin/install.rst

 ++++++++++++++++++

 Running Weblate is not different from running any other Django based program.
-Django is usually executed as uWSGI or fcgi (see examples for different webservers below).
+Django is usually executed as WSGI or fcgi (see examples for different webservers below).

 For testing purposes, you can use the built-in web server in Django: